gapan/gapan.github.io/content/posts/20190511-manually-start-an-xscreensaver-in-fullscreen.md

 # make the window fullscreen
 wmctrl -r "Pacman: from the XScreenSaver" -b toggle,fullscreen
 ```
-made it executable and set added a key binding that launches it by pressing
+made it executable and added a key binding that launches it by pressing
 the `Win-X` key combination.

 And I can now start it fullscreen with a single hand!
 Of course you can